 Two days ago I wrote a post about “the recent discussion that black holes might not exist.”
 I was careful to use the word “might,” because I knew that preliminary scientific ideas are typically sensationalized in the media.
-As it turns out this was a classic example.
-While news reports made this out to be definitive, revolutionary discovery, it was actually no such thing.
+As it turns out I was right.
+While news reports made this out to be a definitive, revolutionary discovery, it was actually no such thing.

-As I pointed out in my post, many ideas in theoretical physics are at the cutting edge of science and particularly open to revision.
-It may turn out that black holes don’t exist, but for the moment rational persons should align their view with that of the majority of physicists who unequivocally affirm the existence of black holes.
-And if there is no scientific consensus about the matter, then the rational response for the rest of us is to withhold judgment.
+As I pointed out in my post, many ideas in theoretical physics are at the cutting edge of science and are particularly open to revision.
+It may turn out that black holes don’t exist—very unlikely—but for now, rational persons should align their view with that of the vast majority of physicists who unequivocally affirm the existence of black holes.
+And if there is no scientific consensus about some matter in physics, then the rational response for the rest of us is to withhold judgment.

 Other Areas of Science

 Another area of science prone to sensationalized reporting is the relatively young field of nutrition.
-We now know many things about nutrition with great certainty, for instance that fruits and vegetables are good for us and that table sugar and trans fats are bad.
-And of course there is much we don’t yet know.
+We now know many things about nutrition with great certainty, for instance, that fruits and vegetables are good for us and that table sugar, oil, and trans fats are bad.
+And of course, there is much we don’t yet know.
 Still small, preliminary studies about the value of some food are reported as definitive.
 Then, if the initial results are later discovered to be e incorrect, people often conclude that scientists just change their minds all the time.

-Often I have heard people say they don’t listen to scientists because “one day they say the earth is cooling and the next day they say its warming.”
-Of course scientists have not changed their minds about whether the earth is warming—it is—nor have they changed their minds about the basics of physics, chemistry, and biology.
+Often I have heard people say they don’t listen to scientists because “one day they say the earth is cooling and the next day they say it’s warming.”
+Of course, scientists have not changed their minds about whether the earth is warming—it is—nor have they changed their minds about the basics of physics, chemistry, and biology.
 And that’s not because they are stubborn or dogmatic.
 They haven’t changed their minds because every single day in laboratories around the world quantum, relativity, atomic and evolutionary theories are confirmed over and over again.
-In fact a Nobel Prize awaits if one could show that these theories were basically mistaken.
-Radical change in science, despite Thomas Kuhn‘s famous claims to the contrary, are extraordinarily rare.
+In fact, a Nobel Prize awaits if one could show that these theories are mistaken.
+Radical changes in science, despite Thomas Kuhn‘s famous claims to the contrary, are extraordinarily rare.
 Scientific advancement is best understood as evolutionary, not revolutionary.

-So the next time you hear that vitamin D will do this or global warming is nonsense remember to take into account the fact that sensationalized reporting is easy and it sells, while scientific investigation is a slow and difficult process.
+So the next time you hear that vitamin C will do this or global warming is nonsense remember to take into account the fact that sensationalized reporting is easy and it sells, while scientific investigation is a slow and challenging process.

 Let me conclude with a personal example.
-My brother-in-law is a biochemist and a world-class researcher and authority on lupus.
-After nearly 40 years of arduous and painstaking toil he has made significant contributions to medical research.
-He did this not by praying to Apollo, but by earning a PhD, doing post-doctoral work, taking the bus and/or subway to work, and toiling every day in his laboratory for nearly 40 years in order to tease just a bit of truth out of reality.
-He did this by the careful employment of the scientific method.
-Anyone can proclaim truth.
-Actually searching for it is much, much harder.
+My brother-in-law is a biochemist, a world-class researcher, and an authority on lupus.
+After nearly 40 years of arduous and painstaking toil, he has made significant contributions to medical research.
+He did this not by praying to Apollo, but by spending decades earning a Ph.D., doing post-doctoral work, taking the bus and/or subway to work, and toiling every day in his laboratory in order to tease just a bit of truth out of reality.
+He helped bring about scientific advancement through the careful employment of the scientific method.
+Anyone can proclaim the truth; actually searching for it is much harder.